-Eggplant Caponata is a rich and flavorful dish that's perfect for the fall and winter months.
-It has all the flavors we love with the perfect amount of heat.
+Eggplant Caponata is an enticing, flavorful dish that's perfect for the fall and winter months.
+It has all the flavors we love and the perfect amount of heat.

 Here's what you need: